 One of the most exciting and nerve-wracking parts of a wedding is choosing your dress.
 You may have dreamt of this moment from the time you were little, and it may have featured you in a stunning gorgeous white dress that seemed made for you.
 Or you may dread having to sift through dress after dress, trying on one after the next in hopes that something fulfills the image you have in your head.

-Whatever the case, the temptation to start shopping for wedding dress now to get the perfect down should be resisted.
+Whatever the case, the temptation to shop for a wedding dress now to get the perfect down should be resisted.
 There’s a good chance that getting a dress to early can throw a wrench in your wedding plans and make you feel disappointed, sad or disillusioned.

 IN THIS ARTICLE